NIFTy-PPL/JAXbind/paper/paper.md

 The transformation system in JAX relies on all constituents of the computation being written in JAX.

 A plethora of high-performance code is not written in JAX and thus not accesible from within JAX.
-Rewriting these codes is often infeasible and/or inefficient.
+Rewriting these is often infeasible and/or inefficient.
 Ideally, we would like to intermix existing high-performance code with new JAX code.
 However, connecting code to JAX requires knowledge of the internals of JAX and its C++ backend.